Pastifício Selmi: Barilla

 Selmi is one of the companies that distributes the Barilla pasta.

 Controversies

 Quality control

 In 2014, the Institute for Consumers Defense published a report analyzing the nutritional values from 291 products.
-Renata cake mix had a discrepancy in values, but according to Selmi, the product was tested as it was in the self, not after the cooking process.
+Renata cake mix had a discrepancy in values, but according to Selmi, the product was tested as it was in the shelf, not after the cooking process.

 In 2017, Proteste published a report about the quality of coffee and flour from famous Brazilian brands.
 The report found 33 pieces of insects inside of Renata flour.

 In 2024, the Institute for Consumers Defense published a report accusing Renata instant noodles of containing glyphosate, glufosinate, pirimiphos-methyl and piperonyl butoxide.
 Renata was in second place on the list of the "champions of venom".
 In response, Selmi affirmed that their products follow Anvisa rules for pesticides.

 Deforestation

 In 2024, Ricardo Selmi signed a Conduct Adjustment Term agreeing to pay R$ 6,765 million for the deforestation of 1,353 ha from a protected area at Fazenda Marília, on São Félix do Araguaia in 2002.